 In February 2017, Saruni is proud to expand its luxury collection of lodges and tented camps with the opening of ‘Saruni Rhino’.
-Located in Sera Community Conservancy, in the wild, undiscovered northern frontier of Kenya, the camp is currently a little over 2 driving hours from our Saruni Samburu lodge in nearby Kalama Conservancy (the driving time will decrease to little more than one hour with the completion of a new access road).
+Located in Sera Community Conservancy, in the wild, undiscovered northern frontier of Kenya, the camp is a little over 1.5 hours' drive from our Saruni Samburu lodge in nearby Kalama Conservancy.
 Saruni Rhino offers the first rhino tracking experience in East Africa: an amazing walking safari that provides a uniquely thrilling adventure, but also allows our guests to actively contribute to the protection of this iconic species.

 Comprised of two elegant ‘bandas’ (open stone cottages, previously known as 'Kauro Guesthouse') sleeping 4-6 initially and a main ‘mess’ cottage for dining and relaxing, Saruni Rhino is nestled amidst swaying doum palms dotted along a dry river bed (the Kauro ‘lugga’, in the heart of the conservancy) with sweeping views of a nearby waterhole and dramatic landscape so typical of the north.
 The waterhole is a popular watering stop-off for a diverse range of wildlife: elephant, impala, birdlife, hyena, oryx, Grevy's zebra and much more, making it great ‘bush TV’ from the comfort of your cottage’s sandy verandah at any time.
 The dry river bed proves the quintessential torch-lit bush dinner location under the vast African skies.

 Whilst staying at Saruni Rhino is an experience in itself; echoing the origins of safari – exploring remote areas of a yet largely undiscovered terrain, the main draw to the area is the reason for our camp’s name sake – the endangered black Rhino.